realkibou/Guardians-of-Buana/_Storyline/10_Storyline_and_Quests.md

 Summary:
 The group has to gather resources from the wreck and prepare for land travel to Tirtakencana.
 The group can take other NPC's under their wing or embark alone.

-When going through the wreckage they will find a magically sealed box, that looks like nothing but has a letter with it OR an *MESSENGER* NPC will urgently ask them for help to bring it to the capital.
+When going through the wreckage they will find a magically sealed box, that looks like nothing but has a letter with it OR an Akmen Glee NPC will urgently ask them for help to bring it to the capital.
 They don't know what it is, they just took it for transport, but it is of critically important that it gets there.
 They drop the item off.
 (It will be ultimately be transported to Pattana Nana for futher investigation.)

 Setting:
 Thick jungle forest along the lake.
 They can see the city in the distance if they make it to the west side of the peninsula.